harveyramer/harvey-ramer-blog/src/pages/blog/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 Vision needs give way to the voice of the customer, but vision is indispensable.
 Without vision, paralysis-by-analysis rules the day.
 Fear of failure haunts every decision.
 I would rather follow a visionary leader than a timid, fearful one.

 **Visionary leaders need competent voices to interrupt their vision with reality.** This is not the fault of those with vision.
 Followers need to know when to run with a vision, and when to ask questions and challenge assumptions.
-This is a difficult balance—wisdom required.
+This is a difficult balance—wisdom is required.

 ## The Team Is (Also) Everything